-Recommendation 13: Authorities should have requirements or guidance for asset managers that are large, complex, and/or provide critical services to have comprehensive and robust risk management frameworks and practices, especially with regards to business continuity plans and transition plans, to enable orderly transfer of their clients' accounts and investment mandates in stressed conditions.
+Recommendation 13: Authorities should have requirements or guidance for asset managers to have comprehensive and robust risk management frameworks and practices, especially with regards to business continuity plans and transition plans, for example, to enable orderly transfer of their clients' accounts and investment mandates in stressed conditions.
+Such risk management frameworks and practices should be commensurate with the level of risks that the asset managers' activities may pose to the financial system.

-Recommendation to address securities lending activities of asset managers and funds

-Recommendation 14: Authorities should monitor indemnifications provided by agent lenders/asset managers to clients in relation to their securities lending activities.
-Where these monitoring efforts detect the development of material risks or regulatory arbitrage that may adversely affect financial stability, authorities should verify and confirm asset managers adequately cover potential credit losses from the indemnification provided to their clients.
+Recommendation to address securities lending activities of asset managers and funds monitoring efforts detect the development of material risks or regulatory arbitrage that may adversely affect financial stability, authorities should verify and confirm asset managers adequately cover potential credit losses from the indemnification provided to their clients.